lamini-ai/lamini-ai.github.io/docs/API/train_job_cancel.md

-# POST `/v1/lamini/train/jobs/{job_id}/cancel`
+# POST `/v1/lamini/train/jobs/{job_id}/eval`

 Cancel a scheduled or running training job.
-This functionality is also accesible through the `train` tab at https://app.lamini.ai/train
+You can also see these results by going to the `train` tab at [https://app.lamini.ai/train](https://app.lamini.ai/train)

 ## Request